LilacMeteorObservatory/MetDetPy/readme.md

 #### Customize Configuration

+Basically all configurations adopt key-value pairs in the configuration file.
+If not specified by "--cfg" through command lines, the "config.json" under the same directory will be adopted as default.

-Series of arguments can be defined and set in command lines, but there are more details...
+Although, resized resolution "resize_param" and exposure time "exp_time" can be set in command lines, there are more to do

-(没写完还)
+See [documents of configurations](./docs/config-doc.md) for more information.

 ### Evaulate A Series Of Video